s9096309/movie_app/README.md

 pip install -r requirements.txt
 ```

-#### 4. Run the application:
+#### 4. Run the Flask application:
 ```bash
 python main.py
 ```

+- This will start a local development server at `http://127.0.0.1:5000/`.
+- You can view the movie database through your web browser by navigating to that address.

 #### 5. View the generated website:
-- The static website (`index.html`) will be available in the `static/` folder after running the script.
+- The dynamic website (`index.html`) will be rendered by Flask when you visit the app in your browser.
-- Open `static/index.html` in a web browser to view the movie collection.
+- The website will automatically display the movie collection, including posters and details fetched from the `movies.json` file.

 ### Usage
 - Movies are stored in `movies.json` in the format: